The all-new Amtrak trains to debut in the US in 2026

 Later this year, eight new Airo trainsets will enter service on the Amtrak Cascades route, which connects Eugene and Portland in Oregon with Vancouver, British Columbia, the northern endpoint.

-As well as Seattle, major U.S. stations on the corridor include Centralia, Olympia, Tacoma, Everett, Mount Vernon, and Bellingham.
+Major U.S. stations on the corridor include Seattle, Centralia, Olympia, Tacoma, Everett, Mount Vernon, and Bellingham.

 The Airo is replacing the Talgo Series 8 trainset, with new features including screens that display speed, stops and connections, automated boarding steps that improve accessibility at mixed-height platforms, and touchless restroom controls.

-Note: This article was amended on 20 January, 2026.
-It originally reported that the new trains would debut in time for the World Cup, but that was inaccurate.